colligant/colligant.github.io/content/optimization.md

 problems.

 [^1] There are many solutions to this problem.
 It's often not necessary to roll your own solution.
-Part of a successful optimization process is finding the right Google incantation.
+Part of a successful optimization process is finding relevant software to apply to your blockers.